 Notes

-1 This is a compilation of the Petroleum (Submerged Lands) Act 1982 and includes the amendments made by the other written laws referred to in the following table 1a, 5.
+1 This reprint is a compilation as at 5 August 2011 of the Petroleum (Submerged Lands) Act 1982 and includes the amendments made by the other written laws referred to in the following table 1a, 6.
 The table also contains information about any reprint.

 Compilation table